Aiky0903/CG_CW/Interactive/README.md

 ### Materials and Shaders

-Materials are defined by four main texture maps—color, normal, roughness, and emission specified in the model’s MTL file:
+Materials are defined by four main texture maps: color, normal, roughness, and emission specified in the model’s MTL file:

 - **Color map:** Sets the main color of the surface.
 - **Normal map:** Adds bumps and small details to the surface.